newmarwegner/installerenvironment/README.md

 ## Steps to execute:
 1. Open terminal
+2. Clone Repo
-2. Go into /script_to_run
+3. Go into /script_to_run
-3. Set permissions to bashes files
+4. Set permissions to bashes files
-4. run first gis_install.sh
+5. run first gis_install.sh
-5. Close terminal and reopen a new one
+6. Close terminal and reopen a new one
-6. Run dev_install.sh
+7. Run dev_install.sh

 ## Codes
 ```